Step Three

 The 90 Day Soft Start is designed to allow trust, communication, and professional alignment to develop before anyone gets in too deep.

 Private in-home childcare is personal.
 It unfolds inside a family’s private space.
 It carries emotional weight.
-It requires clarity.
+And it requires clarity.

 A rushed beginning creates avoidable friction.